aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/net/psd-file-resources/supporting-background-color-resource/_index.md

 ```
 ## Conclusion
 Congratulations!
 You've successfully manipulated the BackgroundColorResource in your PSD image using Aspose.PSD for .NET.
 This is just the beginning of what you can achieve with this powerful library.

-## FAQs
+## FAQ's

-### Is Aspose.PSD compatible with all PSD versions?
+### Q1: Is Aspose.PSD compatible with all PSD versions?

-Aspose.PSD supports a wide range of PSD versions, ensuring compatibility with most files.
+A1: Aspose.PSD supports a wide range of PSD versions, ensuring compatibility with most files.

-### Can I use Aspose.PSD for commercial projects?
+### Q2: Can I use Aspose.PSD for commercial projects?

-Yes, you can use Aspose.PSD in both commercial and non-commercial projects.
+A2: Yes, you can use Aspose.PSD in both commercial and non-commercial projects.
 Check the [purchase page](https://purchase.aspose.com/buy) for licensing details.

-### How can I get support for Aspose.PSD?
+### Q3: How can I get support for Aspose.PSD?

-Visit the [Aspose.PSD forum](https://forum.aspose.com/c/psd/34) for community support or explore premium support options.
+A3: Visit the [Aspose.PSD forum](https://forum.aspose.com/c/psd/34) for community support or explore premium support options.

-### Is there a free trial available?
+### Q4: Is there a free trial available?

-Yes, you can get a free trial from [here](https://releases.aspose.com/).
+A4: Yes, you can get a free trial from [here](https://releases.aspose.com/).

-### How to obtain a temporary license?
+### Q5: How to obtain a temporary license?

-Follow the steps on the [temporary license page](https://purchase.aspose.com/temporary-license/).
+A5: Follow the steps on the [temporary license page](https://purchase.aspose.com/temporary-license/).